WanionTechnologies/Encryptable/docs/README.md

 ---

-*Empowering secure, zero-knowledge applications for the future.*
+*Empowering secure, request-scoped (transient) knowledge applications for the future.*